toddfast/mutagen-cassandra/README.md

 Examples
 --------

-For an example of using Mutagen Cassandra, see the unit tests.
+For examples of using Mutagen Cassandra, see the unit tests.
 To run the tests, you'll need a running instance of Cassandra running on the default port (9160).

+Note that the unit test mixes declarative CQL mutations with a Java mutation (`V003`), which are in different directories according to the standard Maven layout.

 Other Details
 -------------